Accessorize a Regular Dress to Create a Halloween Outfit

 Trick or Treating

 If you’ve got children, you may be going out Trick or Treating!
 You may be coming home to a party after said activity, so be prepared by dressing up before you go.
-I so wish I could look good in a playsuit – this one is gorge!
-I’ve teamed it with a black and red wig and black wedge boots, so once you come home you can just take off your coat, gloves and kitty cat ear muffs and be ready to party!
+Team a black jumpsuit with a black and red wig and black wedge boots, so once you come home, you can just take off your coat, gloves, and kitty cat ear muffs and be ready to party!
 The little spider bucket was too cute to not include!

 The Mummy